lizmat/articles/5to6-sigils.md

     my \bar = @ = 1,2,3,4,5;         # a sigilless array
     my \baz = % = a => 42, b => 666; # a sigilless hash

-This basically creates nameless entities (a scalar, an array and a hash), initializes them using the normal semantics, and then **binds** the resulting objects (a `Scalar` container, an `Array` object and a `Hash` object) to the sigilless name.
+This basically creates nameless lexical entities (a scalar, an array and a hash), initializes them using the normal semantics, and then **binds** the resulting objects (a `Scalar` container, an `Array` object and a `Hash` object) to the sigilless name.
 Which you can then use as any other ordinary variable in Perl 6.

     # Perl 6
     say ++foo;     # 42